The webhook patterns developers ask about most.

 Idempotency on a payload hash instead of the event ID

-Two different events about the same payment (payment.received followed by payment.confirmed) have different bodies but legitimately need separate processing.
-If your dedupe is on a body hash you will accidentally drop the second event.
-Always dedupe on the event's id field (which is unique per event regardless of payment), and let the type field drive what your handler does.
+Two different events about the same agent (a payment.received and a later payment.sent) have different bodies and legitimately need separate processing.
+If your dedupe is on a body hash you can drop one of them.
+Dedupe on the X-Blockchain0x-Event-Id (unique per delivery), and let the event type drive what your handler does.

 Once webhooks are bulletproof.